Changes to Flexible Spending Accounts

 At the end of December, 2020, the "Consolidated Appropriations Act of 2021" was passed, and it included important changes to the rules governing Health Care and Dependent Care Flexible Spending Accounts.
 The changes affect plan years 2020 and 2021.
 The provisions are optional for employers/plan sponsors to adopt.
 As noted in a previous edition of InBrief, here are more details on the FSA plan changes and how they impact participants:

-The same will be true for 2021.
-Dependent care expenses can be incurred for dependent children until they turn age 14 in 2021.
-The deadline to submit these claims is April 30, 2023.
+Dependent care expenses can be incurred for dependent children until they turn age 14.